 When buying your new LED bulbs, we recommend you keep the following in mind:

 - Check the size and fixture type of your fitting

 - Consider both the mood and practical nature of your lighting

 2. Invest in high-quality pieces that will last longer

 Remember that the true worth of something lies in the value, not the price.
 Better quality accessories and furniture tends to last longer, meaning you don’t have to replace it at further expense.

 You can update your living room in no-time with smaller pieces such as ottomans and footstools, they can help to add another dynamic and additional seating!

 The good news?
 Finding high-quality pieces doesn’t always have to take lots of research.
 Look for things made from natural materials, so replace plastic and synthetic materials for wood, linens and organic cottons.
 A simple message to a brand's customer service team can help clear up any questions you have.
-Also, keep an eye-out for certifications, such as whether the wood is FSC certified.
+Also, keep an eye-out for certifications, such as whether the wood is traceable, sustainable timber.

 3. Add soft furnishings made from natural materials